Learn about the earnest money deposit.

 In Utah, you have two options of when to hand over the earnest money.

-2) You can wait until the offer has been accepted between both you as the buyer and the seller.
+2) You can wait until the offer is accepted by both you as the buyer and the seller.

 If you choose the latter of the two, you must give the earnest money to your REALTOR within four (4) calendar days after acceptance.
 The Brokerage will then have four (4) calendar days in which to deposit the earnest money.